 Impressions arising when reading these poems are of a burning passion, concentrated in one gust, for freedom, characteristic of thinking individuals of the author's generation.
 Thousands of times sold, betrayed and compromised, the word "freedom" comes to life in these poems and is filled with its true, irresistible content.
 These poems were written in Soviet Russia where, in their author's words, "There's a heavy price that must be paid / For the ability to take wing. "

 An original talent... a combination of hypnotic melody with polished mastery of form. [....]
 It is...clear that he is an heir to Mandelstam (and to Joseph Brodsky, as well), but his is an original voice, moulding the Russian language with finesse and sensitivity.

 Prof. Donald Rayfield, University of London, in Books in Russian

 A real journey of the spirit...
 Body of work that advances steadily in accomplishment...
 The author shows intimacy and assured way with language which responds happily to his touch... he has learned from poets such as Pasternak and Mandelstam, yet develops his own voice.

 A sensitive look into the nature of things and events, close attention to earth’s great and small marks... unceasing thinking process and meaningfulness... unquestionable sincerity and trust in the reader... mastery of language...
 Similes and metaphors in Eugene Dubnov’s poetry please the eye with their freshness and precision.

 The New Review (New York)

-Eugene Dubnov’s poetry is remarkable for its richly dense texture and tight structure.
+Eugene Dubnov’s poetry is remarkable for its tight structure and dense, complex texture.